binipringle/crim-outline/index.md

 # Introduction/Principles of Punishment

-# Proof of Guilt: “Beyond a reasonable doubt”
+## Proof of Guilt: “Beyond a reasonable doubt”

 ## Presumption of Innocence

 **Owens v.
-State 1992**
-    Man sitting in non-moving car in private driveway while intoxicated
+State 1992** (man sitting in non-moving car in private driveway while intoxicated)
 Rule: If circumstances are inconsistent with any reasonable hypothesis of innocence, then a conviction upon circumstantial evidence may be sustained.
 While this may not prove guilt, it makes one of the two alternative inferences (guilty/not guilty)  less reasonable.
 Note: Teaches me about legal sufficiency in enforcing the presumption of innocence

 # Theories of Punishment

 **General**

-    One fundamental question is why (and whether) the social institution of punishment is warranted.
-A second question concerns the necessary conditions for criminal liability and punishment in particular cases.
-A third relates to the form and severity of punishment that is appropriate for particular offenses and offenders.
-(33)
+1. Why (and whether) the social institution of punishment is warranted
+2. What are the necessary conditions for criminal liability and punishment in particular cases
+3. What form and severity of punishment is appropriate for particular offenses and offender (33)

-    Since punishment involves pain and deprivation that people wish to avoid, its intentional imposition by the state requires justification.
-(33)

 **Retributive Justifications**
 - The moral desert of an offender is a sufficient and necessary condition of liability to punitive sanctions
 - Other reasons for punishment (such as crime prevention reasons) must be added to moral desert
 - We have a moral duty to punish offenders
 - The offender should be punished not more nor less than they deserve (punishment should fit the crime; an eye for an eye)

 **Utilitarian justifications**
 - General deterrence
 - Individual deterrence
 - Incapacitation and other forms of risk management
 - Reform

 # Principles of Legality